Dobefu/go-web-starter/README.md

 > [!WARNING]
 > This repository is still a work-in-progress

 A modern, production-ready Go web application starter template with best practices and common features pre-configured.
+This template includes both backend (Go) and frontend (TypeScript) components.

 ## Features